-In this article we review and compare the top-rated cold weather sleeping bags, and choose the best winter sleeping bag as our Editor’s Choice.
 Also, the functional and technical criteria that make these bags different is discussed in our buyers guide section called, How To Pick The Best Winter Sleeping Bag.
+What are the best winter sleeping bags for the money?

 Quick Answer: The 5 Best Winter Sleeping Bags